Stop & Smell the Flowers...and Gardens Too

 Elizabeth Park Rose Garden, Hartford

-Oldest municipally operated rose garden in the country.
-It is a 2½-acre garden with approximately 800 varieties of roses that amount to 15,000 plants.
-Elizabeth Park is open from dawn to dusk every day of the year.
-Admission is free.
-Events and specialty tours include Spring Greenhouse Show, garden tours, garden lectures, Rose Weekend in June, and outdoor summer concerts.
+This gorgeous spot is the oldest municipally operated rose garden in the country.
+The garden is 2½-acres with approximately 800 varieties of roses that amount to 15,000 plants.
+Elizabeth Park is open from dawn to dusk every day of the year with free admission.
+There are also frequent events and specialty tours including Spring Greenhouse Show, garden tours, garden lectures, Rose Weekend in June, and outdoor summer concerts.

 Butler-McCook House & Garden, Hartford

-Historic and restored Victorian ornamental garden, originally laid out in 1865 by pioneer landscape architect Jacob Weidenmann.
+This historic and restored Victorian ornamental garden was originally laid out in 1865 by pioneer landscape architect Jacob Weidenmann.
+In the spring, the garden blooms with gorgeous blossoms, and visitors can tour the house and garden May through December.

 Harriet Beecher Stowe Center, Hartford

-Gardens include Connecticut's largest Merrill magnolia and the Stowe Dogwood™, a pink dogwood believed to be from the author's time.
-In season, the Stowe House garden tours are now self-guided.
+The center's gardens include Connecticut's largest Merrill magnolia and the Stowe Dogwood™, a pink dogwood believed to be from the author's time.
+In season, you can book a tour of the Stowe House and garden.

 Hill-Stead Museum's Sunken Garden, Farmington

 Created by Theodate Pope, the fourth registered female architect in the United States, the Hill-Stead’s Sunken Garden octagonal garden holds over 90 varieties of perennials and annuals in 36 beds.
 The color palette of cool hues—primarily pink, blue, purple, and white accented with silvery-grey greenery— mimics that of the Impressionist paintings found within the historic mansion.
-Garden occupies nearly an acre and boasts a summer house, brick walkways, and a stone sundial.
-The annual May Market takes place there May 4-5, 2024.
+The garden occupies nearly an acre and boasts a summer house, brick walkways, and a stone sundial.
+The annual May Market and other events take place throughout the season.

 Hurst Farm Country Store & Greenhouses, Andover

-36-acre farm with lovely gardens and scenic views.
-Country store offers the farm's own homemade salsas, jellies, and more.
-Fall hayrides, sugar shack.
+This 36-acre farm boasts lovely gardens and scenic views.
+The country store offers the farm's own homemade salsas, jellies, and more.
+Catch fall hayrides and visit the sugar shack.

 Pardee Rose Garden, Hamden